sachin-deshik-10/IRST_LIBRARY/TRANSFORMATION_COMPLETE.md

 ## 📊 Transformation Summary

-The IRST Library has been successfully transformed into a **highly professional, production-ready, and enterprise-grade** Python library for Infrared Small Target Detection (ISTD).
-The transformation achieved a **100% completion score** across all professional standards.
+The IRST Library has been successfully transformed into a **flagship, production-grade, research-ready Python library** for Infrared Small Target Detection (ISTD).
+This represents a comprehensive upgrade to enterprise-level standards with cutting-edge research capabilities.

 ## ✅ What Was Accomplished